kevinboone/max232_conv/README.md

 I hope it's self-explanatory.
 I would recommend sockets for the ICs, particularly if you can't vouch for their authenticity (see below) and might end up replacing them.
-I would recommend soldering the IC sockes first, then the pin headers, then the backplane connector, then the capacitors, then the DB9 connector (if used).
+I would recommend soldering the IC sockets first, then the pin headers, then the backplane connector, then the capacitors, then the DB9 connector (if used).